zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

    5. Create a view in OCI Data Catalog Metastore which is then made available to OAC.

-* Navigate to Data Flow Console and creates the Data Flow Application using the PySpark application created in #2 above and selects the metastore that needs to be associated with the template
+* Navigate to Data Flow Console and creates the Data Flow Application using the PySpark application created in above and selects the metastore that needs to be associated with the application

 * Navigate to Data Flow Console and runs the Application.